drrdrem/drrdrem.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Being a master’s at UW interested in algorithms and robotics, I aim to build computationally efficient models and algorithms to help people and robots make optimal decisions in real-time with physical interpretations, bridging the gap between pure statistical models and physics.
+As an incoming Ph.D. student at UMN focuses on algorithms and robotics, I aim to build computationally efficient models and algorithms to help people and robots make optimal decisions in real-time with physical interpretations, bridging the gap between pure statistical models and physics.
 I, therefore, endeavor to become a research scientist specializing in combining numerical algorithms and optimization.

 During the 2018 summer, I finished my internship at Allen Institute for Brain Science.
 In the institute, I participated in multiple projects, including the development of precise single neuron and network models with genetic optimization algorithms.
 I also analyzed the neural data with various machine learning and statistical techniques.
 After the internship, I joined the UW BioRobotics Lab.
 I am currently working on Behavior Trees embedded Graphical Models based on medical records with Dr. Blake Hannaford.